sagarjadhav/marvy/readme.txt

 == Copyright ==

-Marvy WordPress Theme, Copyright 2016
-Marvy is distributed under the terms of the GNU GPL
+Marvy WordPress Theme, Copyright 2016, Sagar Jadhav Marvy is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify